LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 ![Streamlit basic Screenshot](streamlit-1.png "Streamlit Basic Demo")

-So if you see the code, its very straightforward.
-We import streamlit as st. The default is a simple linear layout where we can place components on the webpage in a linear manner.
+So if you see the code, it's very straightforward.
+We import streamlit as st. The default is a simple linear layout where we can place components on the webpage in a sequential manner.
-For `st.title() , st.checkbox(), st.slider()` places the these components on the main page.
+For eg `st.title() , st.checkbox(), st.slider()` places the these components on the main page in the order in which they are called..

-Now streamlit pages also have a side panel.
+Streamli also offers a side panel.
 In order to place components in the sidepanel, we can do it like this.
 `st.sidebar.title() , st.sidebar.checkbox(), st.sidebar.slider()`

 There are other components also apart from these, you can explore more in the [docs](https://docs.streamlit.io/library/get-started).

-### Step 4: Streamlit and OpenCV integration
+### Time to integrate Streamlit to our OpenCV project.

-Now lets integrate our OpenCV program to Streamlit.
+Now let's integrate our OpenCV program to Streamlit.
+Here is the complete code.

 ```py
 import cv2